FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 If the generated sample falls outside (-1, 1) interval, another sample is generated.

-The center and the variance for the biased distribution has three sources.
+The the center and the covariance matrix for the biased distribution is based on the first and second moments of samples seen so far (within the computation), with the following additional features designed to avoid hyper-focused distributions.

-First is a prior information.
-After enough samples are generated, the biased distribution is constructed from a mixture of two sources.
-Top 12 most weight samples, and all samples (the mix ratio is computed from the relative weights of the two populations).
-When integration (run along a particular measurement) is finished, the mixture bias distribution is used as the prior information for the next integration.
+Each computation starts with the biased distribution inherited from the previous computation (zero point and unit covariance matrix is used in the first computation), but the overal weight of the data is set to the weight of the first sample of the computation.
+Also, the center is set to the first sample point.
+When additional samples come, their weight (including the importance correction) is compared to the weight of data seen so far (within the computation).
+If the new sample is more than one e-fold more impactful, both weight values (for data so far and for the new sample) are set to (geometric) average if the two weights.
+Finally, the actual sample generator uses covariance matrix scaled up by a configurable factor (8.0 by default).

 This combination showed the best behavior, as the integrator usually follows two phases.
-First phase (where the top 12 samples are dominating) is mainly important for locating the new area the posterior distribution is concentrated at.
+First phase (where inherited biased distribution or single big sasmples are dominating) is mainly important for locating the new area the posterior distribution is concentrated at.
 The second phase (dominated by whole sample population) is actually relevant for the critical rate estimation.

 Caveats
 ```````

-Current implementation does not constrict the critical rate
-(as computed for every sample) to the min_rate, max_rate interval.

-Earlier implementations were targeting loss rate (as opposed to loss ratio).
-The chosen fitting functions do allow arbitrarily low loss ratios,
-but may suffer from rounding errors in corresponding parameter regions.
-Internal loss rate target is computed from given loss ratio
-using the current trial offered load, which increases search instability,
-especially if measurements with surprisingly high loss count appear.

 As high loss count measurements add many bits of information,
 they need a large amount of small loss count measurements to balance them,
 making the algorithm converge quite slowly.
+Typically, this happens
+when few initial measurements suggest spread way bigger then later measurements.

 Some systems evidently do not follow the assumption of repeated measurements
 having the same average loss rate (when offered load is the same).